oracle/weblogic-image-tool/site/update-image.md

 #### Resource Template Files

 If provided, the file or files provided with `--resourceTemplates` will be overwritten.
-For known tokens, the placeholders will be replaced with values according to the table below.  **Note:** Placeholders must follow the Mustache syntax, like `{{imageName}}` or `{{{imageName}}}`.
+For known tokens, the placeholders will be replaced with values according to the following table.  **Note:** Placeholders must follow the Mustache syntax, like `{{imageName}}` or `{{{imageName}}}`.

 | Token Name | Value Description |